-You are cordially invited to attend the 2023 Annual Meeting of Stockholders (including any adjournments, continuations or postponements thereof, the "Annual Meeting") of aTyr Pharma, Inc., a Delaware corporation (the "Company").
-The Annual Meeting will be held on Wednesday, May 17, 2023 at 9:00 a.m.
-Pacific Time at the Company's corporate headquarters located at 10240 Sorrento Valley Road, Suite #300, San Diego, CA 92121.
+You are cordially invited to attend the 2024 Annual Meeting of Stockholders (including any adjournments, continuations or postponements thereof, the "Annual Meeting") of aTyr Pharma, Inc., a Delaware corporation (the "Company").
+The Annual Meeting will be held on Wednesday, May 22, 2024 at 9:00 a.m.
+Pacific Time at the Company's corporate headquarters located at 10240 Sorrento Valley Road, San Diego, CA 92121.
 The Annual Meeting is being held for the following purposes:

-- 1. To elect two Class II directors, as nominated by the Company's Board of Directors (the "Board of Directors"), to hold office until the 2026 annual meeting of stockholders or until their successors are duly elected and qualified; - 2.
-To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2023; - 3.
+- 1. To elect two Class III directors, as nominated by the Company's Board of Directors (the "Board of Directors"), to hold office until the 2027 annual meeting of stockholders or until their successors are duly elected and qualified; - 2.
+To ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2024; - 3.
 To approve, on an advisory basis, the compensation of the Company's named executive officers; - 4.
 To approve an amendment to the aTyr Pharma, Inc. 2015 Stock Option and Incentive Plan, as amended; - 5.
-To approve an amendment to the Company's Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 85,000,000 to 170,000,000 shares; - 6.
-To approve the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposals 4 or 5; and - 7.
+To approve the authorization to adjourn the Annual Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 4; and - 6.
 To transact such other business as may properly come before the Annual Meeting or any adjournment or postponement thereof.

 These items of business are more fully described in the proxy statement for our Annual Meeting ("Proxy Statement") accompanying this Notice of Annual Meeting of Stockholders.
-On or about March 29, 2023, we expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our proxy materials, which include the Proxy Statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2022 ("Annual Report"), in lieu of mailing printed copies.
-The Notice of Internet Availability of Proxy Materials provides instructions on how to vote online or by telephone and how to receive a paper copy of your proxy materials by mail.
+On or about April 5, 2024, we expect to mail to our stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our proxy materials, which include the Proxy Statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2023 ("Annual Report"), in lieu of mailing printed copies.
+The Notice of Internet Availability of Proxy Materials provides instructions on how to vote online or by telephone and how to request a paper copy of your proxy materials by mail.

-Proposal 1 relates solely to the election of two Class II directors nominated by the Board of Directors and does not include any other matters relating to the election of directors, including without limitation, the election of directors nominated by any stockholder of the Company.
+Proposal 1 relates solely to the election of two Class III directors nominated by the Board of Directors and does not include any other matters relating to the election of directors, including without limitation, the election of directors nominated by any stockholder of the Company.

-The Board of Directors has fixed the close of business on March 20, 2023 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.
+The Board of Directors has fixed the close of business on Monday, March 25, 2024 as the record date for the determination of stockholders entitled to notice of, and to vote at, the Annual Meeting.